-1. How does Acts 1:8 differ from the Great Com mmission recorded in Matthew 28:19-20 " -- --------------------------------------- ---
+1. How does Acts 1:8 differ from the Great Commission recorded in N $$ Matthev v 78:19 -202 -- --------- --------- ------

 - 2. Review Acts 2:36-47.
 How did Peter confront the hearers of his sermon with the Law?
 With what words did he provide them with the Gospel?
 What response did the Holy Spirit bring into the lives of those who heard and believed Peter's words? - 3.
-Acts 4:25-26 records the words of the psalmist David as quoted by Peter and John (Psalm 2:1-2).
-Followers of Christ will always face opposition.
-Why are the words of Acts 4:29 a fitting daily prayer for all believers? - 4.
-As God's people consider the work, movements, and influences that come our way, the words of unbelieving Gamaliel recorded in Acts 5:38-39 seem especially insightful and relevant.
+In Acts 4:25-26, Peter and John quote the words of the psalmist David (Psalm 2:1-2).
+Christ's followers will always face opposition.
+Why is Acts 4:29 a fitting daily prayer for believers? - 4.
+As God's people consider the work, movements, and influences that come our way, the words of unbelieving Gamaliel recorded in Acts 5:38-39 seem insightful and relevant.
 Explain. - 5.
 Review Acts 6:1-7.
 What can God's people today, both individually and as members of Christian churches, learn from these early followers of Christ? - 6.
-Philip's encounter with the man from Ethiopia may be regarded as "easy evangelism."
-The man asked Philip about the meaning of Isaiah's words and Philip told the man the Good News of Jesus.
-Through the working of the Holy Spirit the man came to faith, was baptized, and went on his way rejoicing.
+Philip's encounter with the man from Ethiopia (Acts 8:26-39) may be regarded as "easy evangelism."
+The man asked Philip about the meaning of Isaiah's words, and Philip told the man the Good News of Jesus.
+Through the working of the Holy Spirit, the man came to faith, was baptized, and went on his way rejoicing.
 What examples of "easy evangelism" have you experienced or heard of? - 7.
-In a day when multiculturalism promotes the respect of the all culture, practices, and religions, God's people face the temptation not to "impose our cultural norms upon others."
-Yet the Good News of Salvation by grace through faith in Jesus is God's gift to all people.
-How can we appropriately bring others the Good News of Jesus to those in other culture groups than our own?
+In a day when multiculturalism promotes the respect of all cultures, practices, and religions, God's people face the temptation not to "impose our cultural norms upon others."
+Yet the Good News of salvation by grace through faith in Jesus is God's gift to all people.
+How can we appropriately bring the Good News of Jesus to those in other cultural groups?